Nabil Fekir

-Nabil Fekir (نبيل فقير; born 18 July 1993) is a French professional footballer who plays as an attacking midfielder for UAE Pro League club Al Jazira.
+Nabil Fekir (نبيل فقير; born 18 July 1993) is a French professional footballer who plays as an attacking midfielder for Saudi Pro League club Abha.

 An academy graduate of Lyon, he was promoted to the senior squad in July 2013.
 Fekir became a first-team regular in his second season, when he was named the Ligue 1 Young Player of the Year.
 He made 192 appearances for Les Gones, scoring 69 goals and also gaining team captaincy in 2017.
-In 2019, he transferered to Betis for an initial €19.75 million, winning the Copa del Rey in 2022.
+In 2019, he transferred to Real Betis for an initial €19.75 million.
+He played 165 games and scored 29 goals for the club, winning the Copa del Rey in 2022.
+He then played for Emirati side Al Jazira between 2024 and May 2026, scoring 19 goals in 55 games.
+In July 2026, he joined Saudi side Abha.

-Fekir made his debut for France in March 2015 and was chosen in their squad that won the 2018 FIFA World Cup.
+Fekir played 25 games for France between 2015 and 2020, scoring twice.
+He was chosen in their squad that won the 2018 FIFA World Cup.

 Club career

 Youth

 Fekir joined the youth academy of Olympique Lyonnais at the age of 12, and two years later he was released for not being strong enough.
 He rejoined Vaulx-en-Velin and continued his youth career at Saint-Priest, where he was tracked by scouts from across France.
 At one point Lyon's local rivals Saint-Étienne were very keen to sign Fekir, but he held out for Lyon to sign him again in 2011.
 He said "I wanted to show Lyon that they made a mistake".